BERNARDO31P/RadioFriday-Bot/README.md

 <img src="https://www.radiofriday.at/images/home/logo2.png" algin="center">

-The [Radio Friday][radiofriday-page] RadioFriday CloudBot is a tool made for managing your TeamSpeak server better
+The [Radio Friday][radiofriday-page] Cloud Bot is a tool made for managing your TeamSpeak server better

 Use `php start.php start` to start the bot and `php start.php stop` to stop the bot.